-- between the Employer and specialist sub-contractors (except as prospective Trade Contractors in a JCT Construction Management procurement): - between a Contractor and a sub-contractor; or - in conjunction with the JCT Management Building Contract. - 79 This agreement is designed for the interim appointment of a general contractor by the employer to carry out preconstruction services, under a two-stage tendering procedure.
-The appointment follows first stage tenders and covers the period leading up to the contractor's submission of a definitive second stage tender and entry into the main contract for the construction phase. - ጸበ The appointment will enable the contractor to assist the consultant team with the development of detailed designs and development of the main contract works and specialist tender documents.
-The contractor's
+- between the Employer and specialist sub-contractors (except as prospective Trade Contractors in a JCT Construction Management procurement); - between a Contractor and a sub-contractor; or - in conjunction with the JCT Management Building Contract.

-- involvement at pre-construction stage is widely viewed as being valuable and often essential in the final design process and preparations for the construction phase, including the programme, cost plans, buildability and specialist procurement. - 81 The agreement can be used whether or not the contractor is to be responsible for design work but, unless otherwise agreed in the provision of services, any liability will only arise once a contract for the construction works is executed. - 82 There is a separate version for the appointment of a specialist for carrying out pre-construction services.
+- 86 This agreement is designed for the interim appointment of a general contractor by the employer to carry out preconstruction services, under a two-stage tendering procedure.
+The appointment follows first stage tenders and covers the period leading up to the contractor's submission of a definitive second stage tender and entry into the main contract for the construction phase. - 87 The appointment will enable the contractor to assist the consultant team with the development of detailed designs and development of the main contract works and specialist tender documents.
+The contractor's involvement at pre-construction stage is widely viewed as being valuable and often essential in the final design process and preparations for the construction phase, including the programme, cost plans, buildability and specialist procurement. - 88 The agreement provides opportunities to explore non-traditional approaches to procurement, and offers those who seek to collaborate the scope to work together in achieving the common objective of a successful project outcome.
+The agreement includes provisions relating to BIM. - 89 The agreement can be used whether or not the contractor is to be responsible for design work but, unless otherwise agreed in the provision of services, any liability will only arise once a contract for the construction works is executed. - 90 There is a separate version for the appointment of a specialist for carrying out pre-construction services.
 See Pre-Construction Services Agreement (Specialist) (PCSA/SP) in Part 3.